galaxie500/galaxie500.github.io/README.md

-# blog
+# galaxie500.github.io
-Jekyll sources of my personal blog on bitbrain.github.io
+This repository is Auto-generated Jekyll sources by TravisCI for hosting my personal galaxie500.github.io.